 Ques.
 What is the minimum CUET score required to get into DU?

 Ans.
 There is no universal minimum cutoff.
 Each college and course releases its own cutoff after CSAS rounds.
 A score of 700+ in CUET UG 2026 is widely considered necessary for top DU colleges in high-demand courses like B.Com (Hons), Economics (Hons), and English (Hons).
-For BA Programme and B.Sc in off-campus colleges, lower scores are also competitive.
+For BA Program and B.Sc in off-campus colleges, lower scores are also competitive.

 Ques.
 What is the Subject Mapping rule introduced for DU 2026?